“The Steinway is the standard by which all other people's pianos are judged.”

 Net Weight: 560 pounds (275 kg)

-3 solid spruce braces with a volume of 1,196 cu. in.
-(19,597 cm3); Spruce provides tensile strength with less weight.
-Maple dowels fasten braces to rim producing a single homogenous foundation upon which is built the entire tonal component.
-A cast iron treble bell, affixed to rim's underside at treble bend, holds plate firmly in position by means of a steel bolt.
-The Steinway & Sons iron wedge anchors brace ends securely to crossblock assuring permanent rim posture.
+3 solid spruce with a volume of 1,196 cu.
+In.
+(19,597cm3); Spruce provides tensile strength with less weight.
+Maple dowels fasten braces to rim & crossblock producing a single homogenous foundation upon which is built the tonal component.
+Note: Treble bell is not required in smaller grands of lesser tensions.

 Overstrung; combination agraffe; Front AND rear duplex.